Color Picker

 Opening the window

-- Press your Convert Color hotkey (set it under Settings → Hotkeys).
+- Press your Color Picker hotkey (set it under Settings → Hotkeys).

 If your clipboard contains a parseable color when you open the window, ColorCopy auto-fills the input with it.
 So the typical flow is: copy a hex from somewhere, hit your hotkey, the window opens with the color already loaded.
 Profile-Roy-G.-Biv levels of efficiency.